3lisahamedi/ElisaZineb/README.md

 ZINEB&ELISA is a car rental platform, supplier-oriented, with a backend for managing car fleets and bookings, as well as a frontend and a mobile app for renting cars.

 ZINEB&ELISA is designed to work with multiple suppliers.
 Each supplier can manage his car fleet and bookings from the backend.
-ZINEB&ELISA can also work with only one supplier and can be used as a car rental aggregator.
+BookCars can also work with only one supplier and can be used as a car rental aggregator.

 From the backend, admins can create and manage suppliers, cars, locations, customers and bookings.